 Nominations can only be made by members of BirdLife South Africa and should include an appropriate motivation and a CV for the candidate.

-Please send your nominations to email@example.com by Friday 2 September 2016.
+Please send your completed nominations to firstname.lastname@example.org by Friday 8 September 2017

 - A call for nominations shall be published in BirdLife South Africa's publications, and sent to BirdLife South Africa’s staff, Executive Board Members and bird clubs.